Wire transfer: Process

 Banks collect payment for the service from the sender as well as from the recipient.
 The sending bank typically collects a fee separate from the funds being transferred, while the receiving bank and intermediary banks through which the transfer travels deduct fees from the money being transferred so that the recipient receives less than what the sender sent.

+For international wire transfers, additional information may be required, such as the recipient’s full name, physical address, bank name and address, bank account number and type, bank routing number, and the bank's SWIFT or IBAN code.
+The fees and processing times can vary depending on the service provider and the destination country.

 Regulation and price

 In general

 Banks may charge fees for wire transfers.
 The exact fees vary widely depending on the type of payment and the type of bank accounts involved.
 In some jurisdictions the fees may be regulated or capped.